introduccion-a-los-programas-cad-para-impresion-3d

 3D Printing - Introduction to CAD Programs

-So, we are going to present the general philosophy of CAD software and the terms we will encounter when we open any CAD software.
-And then, everyone can use the one they like the most, have available, or know how to use.
+So, let’s present the general philosophy of CAD software and the terms we will encounter when we open any CAD software.
+And then, let everyone use the one they like the most, have available, or know how to use.

-CAD Design Elements
+Elements of CAD Design

 impresion-3d-introduccion-cad-proceso